nkozyra/NbhdSPA/README.md

 Must be viewed over http:// protocol, not file.
 Tested with python -m SimpleHTTPServer [port]

 Tight - but usable - on mobile.
+Pulls in detailed data from Google Places API.